Atlanta Disability Discrimination Lawyer

 Tens of millions of Americans live with disabilities, either physical or mental, which may limit their ability to perform certain tasks, but do not prevent them from being productive and valuable members of our communities and workplaces.
 Yet, many employers discriminate against employees with disabilities because of bias, ignorance, and stereotypes.

-In fact, the U.S. Equal Employment Opportunity Commission (EEOC) reported that in in 2021, there were 22,843 charges of disability discrimination in the United States, which represented 37.2% percent of all the charges made.
+In fact, the U.S. Equal Employment Opportunity Commission (EEOC) reported that in 2021, there were 22,843 charges of disability discrimination in the United States, which represented 37.2% percent of all the charges made.
 In terms of the number of charges filed, disability discrimination was the most common type of discrimination alleged.

 State and federal laws like the Americans with Disabilities Act (ADA) and the Rehabilitation Act prohibit discrimination against employees with disabilities—whether physical or mental.
 The ADA and the Rehabilitation Act also make it illegal for employers to refuse to provide reasonable accommodations.